nhsbsa/nhsbsa-digital-playbook/src/development/coding-naming-conventions.md

 Maven `group id` should be `kebab-case` with this convention:

-> `uk.nhs.nhsbsa.{service-area}.{optional service-line}.{service}`
+> `uk.nhs.nhsbsa.{optional department}.{optional service-line}.{service}`

 Maven `artifact id` should follow `kebab-case` and this convention:

 > `{optional service-line}-{service}-{function}-{type}`

-Unit tests run by Maven Surefire plugin should follow the convention:
+Unit tests run by [Maven Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) should follow the convention:

  > `*Test.java`

-Integration tests run by Maven Failsafe plugin should follow the convention:
+Integration tests run by [Maven Failsafe plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/) should follow the convention:

 > `*IT.java`